alpinelinux/alpine-mksite/posts/Alpine-3.2.0-released.md

 - Mate desktop 1.10
 - libreoffice 4.4
 - qt5 5.4
-- xbmc renamed to kodi
+- kodi (previously known as xbmc) 14.2

 Some of the desktop applications that got upgraded and are available for v3.2: